janelia-experimental-technology/2P-RAM-Rigid-Floor-Tilt-Stage/README.md

 ### 2P-RAM Rigid Floor Tilt Stage

-Various custom components have been designed for use with the 2P-RAM, including head plates and a tilt stage.
+Various custom components have been designed for use with the 2P-RAM, including head plates and a motorized head positioner tilt stage.
 The original tilt stage is a motorized positioner intended for use with an air-suspended ball treadmill, which can be somewhat complex and expensive.
 An alternative is a rigid floor for the test subject with a single degree of freedom for adjustment.
 The design is compatible with the head plates offered in another repo from the Janelia Experimental Technology (jET) GitHub org.